shreevyas74-crypto/CAR-RENTAL-SYSTEM/README.md

 # CAR-RENTAL-SYSTEM

-## 1. Introduction

-The Car Rental System is a simple console-based application developed using the C programming language.
-It is used to manage car records and rental operations efficiently.

-## 2. Objectives of the Project

-* To manage car details
-* To track car availability
-* To perform rental and return operations
-* To calculate total rent

-## 3. Methodology / System Design

-The system is menu-driven and uses structures and arrays.
-Each car has attributes like ID, name, rent per day, and status (available or rented).

-The system performs the following operations:

-* Add Car
-* View Cars
-* Rent Car
-* Return Car

-## 4. Implementation / Source Code

-The project is implemented using C programming language.
-It uses:

-* Structures to store car details
-* Arrays to manage multiple records
-* Functions for different operations

-Main functionalities include:

-* Adding new cars
-* Viewing available cars
-* Renting a car
-* Returning a car

-## 5. Conclusion

-The Car Rental System is a simple and effective application for managing car rental operations.
-It helps in tracking car availability and calculating rental costs efficiently.
+##  Project Overview

+The Car Rental System is a simple console-based application developed using C++ programming language.
+This system allows users to manage car rental operations such as adding cars, viewing available cars, renting cars, and returning cars.

+The project is designed using Object-Oriented Programming (OOP) concepts to ensure better structure, modularity, and data security.

+---

+##  Objectives

+* To implement a real-world car rental system
+* To understand and apply OOP concepts in C++
+* To manage car records efficiently
+* To provide a simple user interface using console

+---

+##  OOP Concepts Used

+### 1. Class and Object

+* A class `Car` is created to represent car details.
+* Objects of the class are used to store multiple car records.

+### 2. Encapsulation

+* Data members like `id`, `name`, `rent`, and `status` are declared as private.
+* Access to data is controlled using public member functions.

+### 3. Abstraction

+* User interacts only with functions like `addCar()`, `rentCar()`, etc.
+* Internal details are hidden.

+---

+##  Features

+* Add new cars
+* View all cars
+* Rent a car
+* Return a car
+* Check availability status

+---

+##  System Design

+### Class: Car

+Attributes:

+* Car ID
+* Car Name
+* Rent per Day
+* Status (Available / Rented)

+Functions:

+* addCar()
+* showCar()
+* rentCar()
+* returnCar()
+* getId()
+* getStatus()

+##  Advantages

+* Simple and easy to use
+* Demonstrates OOP concepts clearly
+* Suitable for beginners and students

+---

+##  Limitations

+* Data is not stored permanently (no file handling)
+* No advanced features like login or database
+* Limited to console interface

+---

+##  Future Improvements

+* Add file handling for data storage
+* Implement user authentication
+* Create GUI interface
+* Add payment system

+---

+##  Conclusion

+The Car Rental System project is a basic implementation of OOP concepts in C++.
+It helps in understanding how real-world systems can be modeled using classes and objects.
+This project is useful for beginners to learn practical programming skills.

+---